 Yes, buses do break down in Bangkok’s massive floods

-I took this photograph today around 2:45 pm, from the back of the truck that belongs to my building’s maintenance guy.
-He’d driven me and a couple of people who work at my apartment building to the Big C supermarket at Saphan Kwai for provisions as, over a week into the flooding, we were running out of food.
+We took these photographs today around 2:45 pm, from the back of the truck that belongs to our building’s maintenance man.
+He had driven us and a couple of people who work at our apartment building to the Big C supermarket at Saphan Kwai for provisions as, over a week into the flooding, we were running out of food.

 You’ve really got to love Thais.
-They have heart like no other nationality I’ve ever met.
+They have heart like no other nationality I have ever met.